makiki99/h3templates/templates/mt_1mm/index.md

 ![](graph.png)

-* Map size: L
+* Map size: M (underground will be a copy of the surface layer)
-* Special information:
-    * The road connection between zones 1 and 2 should be almost always the green two-way monolith.
 * Zones 9 is the player starting zone.
     * Treasure values: (500-3000, 32)
     * Terrain is corresponding to the towns chosen by the players.